ppy/osu-wiki/news/2020-02-28-mappers-report-february.md

 ## <a id="rcchanges"></a>Ranking Criteria Changes

 A new month brings a new avalanche of updates to the Ranking Criteria (RC).
-These past two months were especially productive with the implementation of rules!
+These past two months were especially productive with the implementation of a few new rules:

 ### All modes